ARCHER2-HPC/archer2-fortran-inter/section-1.01/README.md

 go to zero.

-Two zero-sized arrays of the same rank may have different shapes, and so do not necessarilty conform (although a zero-sized array always confirms with a scalar, as usual).
+Two zero-sized arrays of the same rank may have different shapes, and so do not necessarily conform (although a zero-sized array always confirms with a scalar, as usual).
 As a zero-sized array has no elements, it is always considered to be defined.